gwcbi/TeachingLabs/ProblemSets/PS6/PS6.md

 ## Part 2

-Suppose that a program you want to use requires you to have the sequence headers to be just the name of the sequence, which should be the the species name with the space replaced with an underscore.
+Suppose that a program you want to use requires you to have the sequence headers to be just the name of the sequence, which should be the scientific name with the space replaced with an underscore.
 For example, the first sequence from Part 1 should become just:
 ````
 >Paralichthys_olivaceus